-Historical Lens Questions Dimension 2: Perspectives Elementary D2.His.4.3-5.
-Explain why individuals and groups during the same historical period differed in their perspectives.
-Observe What are the White women's actions on the left?
-What are the Iroquois women's actions?
-Reflect How do the perspectives of the White women on the left appear to differ from the Iroquois women?
-What do you think are the differences in U.S. White women's societal roles compared to Iroquois women's roles?
+Historical Lens Questions Dimension 2: Perspectives Secondary D2.His.4.9-12.
+Analyze complex and interacting factors that influenced the perspectives of people during different historical eras.
+Observe How do the White women's actions on the left differ from the Iroquois women's actions?
+How does the Iroquois women's text differ from the actions of the White women on the left?
+Reflect From the image and the Iroquois women's text, what can you infer is the Iroquois women's perspectives of the White women on the left?
+What do you think influences the perspectives of the two groups?
 Question 1.
-What do you wonder about women's perspectives during this historical period?
+What do you wonder about factors that influenced women's per- spectives during this historical period?